MineFrostID/osu-beatmap-request-module/CODE_OF_CONDUCT.md

 - Help others and provide constructive feedback.

 ## Reporting Issues
-If someone violates these rules, report it to [obenunity56@gmail.com].
+If someone violates these rules, report it to the server [Frost's Lounge](https://discord.gg/RT5eC26qYa).
 We'll review and respond as quickly as possible.